RosettaCommons/documentation/build_documentation/Build-Documentation.md

 `      ./scons.py -j<number_of_processors_to_use> cxx=clang cxx_ver=4.5     `

-For more build options, such as only compiling only one executable or apbs - Please take a look at the SConstruct File in rosetta\_source
+For more build options, such as only compiling only one executable or apbs - Please take a look at the SConstruct File in main/source

 ###Build Rosetta using the Rosetta Xcode Project (Mac)